shaheerzaidi/EmailApp/README.md

 This app creates email accounts for new hires in a company.
+Run it on eclipse.